NivaldoFarias/translate-react/docs/ARCHITECTURE.md

 }
 ```

-This state is persisted to SQLite in development mode for interruption recovery.
+This state is held in memory during workflow execution.

 ### GitHub Service (`services/github/`)